ttttt-star/L-PAM/README.md

 # L-PAM
-# L-PAM: Privacy-Preserving Task-Location Perturbation for Spatial Crowdsourcing
+# L-PAM: Layered Perturbation and Allocation Mechanism for Spatial Crowdsourcing under Grid-Level Local Differential Privacy

 This repository contains the experimental implementation of **L-PAM** for privacy-preserving task-location perturbation and task allocation in spatial crowdsourcing.